 The Car Connection Tesla Model Y Overview

-MORE: Read our 2020 Tesla Model Y preview
+MORE: Read our 2020 Tesla Model Y review

-The model Y will be the fifth Tesla, including the early Lotus-based Roadster that launched the brand.
+Built in Tesla's home of Fremont, California, the Model Y is the fifth Tesla, following the low-volume Lotus-based Roadster that launched the brand.